aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 and finally the resource MUST be a correct AwsResource.

 A `predicate` is a kind of function.
-Functions in Dafny are just syntactic sugar for expressions.
 You will note that there is no `;`.
 The return value for any `predicate` or `function` is just the value of the function's body.

 The leading token, `&&`, is just sugar.
-Leading boolean operators like this lets you reorder things nicely.
+Leading boolean operators like this lets you reorder things easily.
 It may look strange at first,
 but leading tokens like this grow on you.

-`string`s in Dafny are a sequence of characters.
+`string`s in Dafny are sequences of characters.
 Surrounding a sequence with `|` will return the length (cardinality) of a sequence.
-So |arn.partition| is simply the length of the string.
+So `|arn.partition|` is simply the length of the string.

 Go back and take a look at our report.
 Does this seem to capture most of what the specification says makes a valid AWS KMS ARN?